huahaofeng/v8-wiki/Testing-Status.md

 This page lists the latest test results for different builds.

+The statistics are presented in the following format
+- Test stats are listed as +passed/-failed (e.g., `+1000/-2`)
+- Run-rate is the percentage of total tests run (including both passed and failed tests), less than 100% run-rate means that some tests are skipped by the test driver (e.g., runs too long, or known failures that are being investigated).
+Skipped tests can be found in `<test-suite>.status` files.

 # Simulated v8-riscv testing

 The following stats are obtained from CI test runs and can be reproduced as